MrLixm/MrLixm.github.io/site/src/blog/vfx_coding_discord/index.rst

 :description: *" A bunch of resources you don't want to miss "*
 :image: cover.png
+:image-alt: screenshot of Discord interface as decorative image
 :date-created: 2021-10-23T22:59
 :date-modified: 2025-04-11T15:15
 :category: resource